Obesity in the Pacific: Cultural standards and practices

-Obesity in the Pacific Islands is also thought to be influenced by social and cultural factors (tambu foods), including past poor public education on diet, exercise and health Micronutrient deficiencies are also common.)
+Obesity in the Pacific Islands is also thought to be influenced by social and cultural factors (tambu foods), including past poor public education on diet, exercise and health.
+Micronutrient deficiencies are also common.
 Feasting and festivals are major parts of life, imported foods have been given higher social status than local, healthier foods, and historically a large body size was associated with wealth, power and beauty.
-The Nauru term for satisfaction and feeling healthy, pweda, is the same as fullness or distention.
+The Nauru term for satisfaction and feeling healthy, pweda, is the same as fullness or distension.

 High rates of obesity appear within 15 months of birth.

 Nutrient transmission

-Nutrient transmission (change in diet) is the primary cause of the obesity epidemic in the Pacific Islands, with a high amount of imported foods high in salt and fat content grow.
+Nutrient transmission (change in diet) is the primary cause of the obesity epidemic in the Pacific Islands, with a high amount of imported foods high in salt and fat content.
 Much of the local diet as of at least 2008 consists of processed, salty and calorie-dense imported food such as spam or corned beef, rather than traditional fresh fish, fruit and vegetables.
 Some foods high in saturated fat such as mutton flaps and turkey tails are sold in the Pacific islands due to relatively low wealth.